A Day In Malaga, Spain

 Must-See Attractions

-• Alcazaba – A stunning Moorish fortress with gardens and panoramic views
+• Alcazaba – A Moorish fortress with gardens and panoramic views

-• Gibralfaro Castle – Overlooks the city and sea, worth the climb
+• Gibralfaro Castle – Overlooks the city and sea, worth the climb. *Go EARLY in summer, gets crowded and hot!

 Off the Beaten Path